 Have specific examples of your competencies ready – such as a time when you worked on a challenging project, provided good customer service, solved a complex problem, or worked as part of a team.
 The job description and application form may give you an idea of the competencies they are looking for.

-Because the interview is not in person you will have the advantage of being able to refer to a few key points written down and prepared beforehand but be careful your answers don’t sound scripted, or the rustle of paper distracts from what you are saying.
+You will have the advantage of being able to refer to a few key points written down and prepared beforehand but be careful your answers don’t sound scripted, or the rustle of paper distracts from what you are saying.

-Take a note of any important points
+Take a note of any important points: